 - 1. Score and cut the top of the supply air duct as indicated in Option 1 or Option 2 (Figure 10).
 With Option 1 choice, cut out the metal from the shaded area. - 2.
 Fold the two flaps (Options 1 or 2) up to form the opening for the duct connector. - 3.
 Install the duct connector with the bottom tabs extending into the supply air duct. - 4.
-Bend the tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct.
-See Figure 11 (page 11). - 5.
-Form the flaps (Options 1 or 2) up against the duct connector as tight as possible. - 6.
-Secure the duct connector flaps to the supply air duct with staples (3 minimum) or if a 2x block/joist is not provided, use sheet metal screws (2 minimum).
-NOTE: The duct connector tabs may be attached to the air duct with sheet metal screws or other suitable fasteners as long as the duct connector and the air duct are securely attached. - 7.
-Seal all connections with industrial grade sealing tape or liquid sealant.
+Bend the tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct (Figure 11, page 11). - 5.
+Form the flaps (Options 1 or 2) up against the duct connector as tight as possible. - Secure the duct connector flaps to the supply air duct with staples (3 minimum) or if a 2x block/joist is not provided, use sheet metal screws (2 minimum).
+NOTE: The duct connector tabs may be attached to the air duct with sheet metal screws or other suitable fasteners as long as the duct connector and the air duct are securely attached.